Earning Free Bitcoin with Faucets

 These are the main Bitcoin Faucets that I personally use each day to earn free Bitcoin.
 I know these sites to be legit, and have gotten payouts from all of them.

 This is a perfect side hustle for people who spend a lot of time at home, such as students, SAHMs and people who work online… I work on the computer all day and just keep my tabs open, rolling each site once per hour and doing surveys or watching ads when I feel like it.

-I actually use the one hour timer to stay productive online while I work, using it as a way to stay on track.
+I actually use a one hour timer to stay productive online while I work, using it as a way to stay on track.
 I love that it helps me stay productive while paying me to do so.

 FreeBitcoin is a long standing, trusted faucet that just celebrated 7 years in business.
 I signed up in 2018 – my very first Bitcoin faucet.
 Each hour you can spin to earn Satoshis, with a chance of winning up to $200 for the top tier, and less for each tier down.

 Withdrawals can be done once you reach $1 worth of Bitcoin and they are sent directly to your own Bitcoin wallet.
 You also have the option to use the FreeBitcoin wallet that pays you 4.08% interest daily once you have at least 30,000 Satoshi in there, which is what I do.